cbcrg/tcoffee/docs/tcoffee_faq.rst

 Q: T-Coffee becomes very slow when combining sequences and structures.
 ----------------------------------------------------------------------

 A: This is true.
-By default the structures are feteched on the net, using RCSB.
+By default the structures are fetched through the net using RCSB.
 The problem arises when T-Coffee looks for the structure of sequences WITHOUT structures.
-One solution is to install PDB locally.
+One solution is to install the PDB database locally.
 In that case you will need to set two environment variables: